MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 #### Implement connectivity

 The Azure IoT device SDKs provide client libraries that you can use on devices or gateways to simplify connectivity with Azure IoT services.
-You can use the SDKs to implement IoT device clients that:
+You can use the SDKs to instrument IoT device clients that:

 - Connect to the cloud.
 - Provide a consistent client development experience across different platforms.